 • Advisement to prepare you for nursing practice and graduate education in nursing

-When you’ve completed our program, you’ll be able to take the Nursing Candidate Licensure Examination (NCLEX) to become a licensed registered nurse (R.N.).
+When you’ve completed our program, you’ll be able to take the Nursing Candidate Licensure Examination (NCLEX) to become a licensed registered nurse (RN).

 Expected Outcomes